 Japanese Food & Cultural Bazaar

-Annual 2-day festival that takes place in August
+Annual 2-day festival that takes place in August or September

 1947 marked the beginning of the Buddhist Church of Sacramento Bazaar as the Japanese rebuilt their community following their forced evacuation from the West Coast by Executive Order during World War II.
 The Bazaar was primarily a social festival where church members and the local Sacramento Japanese and Japanese-American community shared food, memories and friendships.